What Are Fluoride Treatments?

 Fluoride Treatments and Their Benefits

 Fluoride treatments can help in strengthening your teeth.
 They can prevent further development of tooth decay.
 Fluoride, per se, is an occurring element found in water sources.
-It can also be obtained from some foods, like fish, eggs, tea, etc. In some areas in the world, fluoride is added to water sources.
+It can also be obtained from some foods, like fish, eggs, tea, etc. In some areas of the world, fluoride is added to water sources.
 Other brands of toothpaste and professionals treatments contain a high amount of fluoride for maximum protection.

 Fluoride Supplements: They are usually given to patients.
 But these are not recommended to adults.
 Rather, they are given to children who are 6 months to 16 years old.